Michael Svensson: Southampton

 In July 2008, Southampton announced that Svensson "could be on the verge of a remarkable footballing comeback" following a visit to a specialist rehabilitation centre in Italy.
 Svensson returned to training with a view to being re-signed by Southampton for the 2008–09 season.
 He completed a pre-season friendly against Winchester City in July 2008 and was in with a chance of making a full recovery from his injury.
 He captained the Southampton side which drew 2–2 with West Ham United in the Ted Bates Trophy.

 On 7 August 2008 he agreed terms with Southampton and was appointed club captain.
 Two days later, he completed his remarkable comeback, playing 90 minutes in Southampton's first Championship match of the season, a 2–1 defeat to Cardiff City, his first competitive game for the club since a match against Hull City on 22 November 2005.
 A week later, prior to the home game against Birmingham City, Southampton and Svensson agreed terms signing a 12 months contract.
 He played three more league games that month, with his final competitive appearance coming in the League Cup against Rotherham United on 23 September 2008.

 On 24 January 2009, Svensson joined new manager Mark Wotte's coaching staff as an assistant first team coach alongside Dean Gorré.

 On 25 June 2009, Svensson announced his retirement from the playing side of the game, exactly seven years to the day after he was first unveiled at St. Mary's as Gordon Strachan's only summer signing of 2002 and thus severed the last remaining link on the playing side with the 2003 FA Cup final, in which he had played the full 90 minutes.

 Return to playing

 During the 2011 season, as Halmstads BK struggled both at the bottom of the table and economically, Michael Svensson decided that he would try one last comeback, stating that he didn't feel any major problems with his earlier injuries, and that he was already training with the team, however limitedly.
 He made his comeback against IFK Norrköping on 7 August, as he came on in the 89th minute of the game.

 International career

-He made his debut in the Swedish national team on 17 August 1999 against Austria.
-He was a member of the Swedish squad for the 2002 FIFA World Cup, where he was not played.
+He made his debut in the Sweden national team on 17 August 1999 against Austria.
+He was a member of the Sweden squad for the 2002 FIFA World Cup, where he was not played.
 He has 25 caps for his country.
 He was initially named in Sweden's UEFA Euro 2004 squad but had to withdraw through injury and was replaced by Alexander Östlund.